chriskonnertz/DeepLy/README.md

 > ⛔ ATTENTION: This is a beta branch.
 Ready to be tested, not ready to be used in production!

 [DeepL.com](https://www.deepl.com/) is a next-generation translation service.
-It provides better translations compared to other popular translation engines.
-DeepLy is a dependency-free PHP library that implements a client to interact with DeepL via their API using an API key.
+DeepLy is a dependency-free PHP library that implements a client to interact with the DeepL API using an API key.
 You can get an API key for free on their website.
-DeepLy supports both the free and the pro API and will automatically target the correct API end point.
-There are several demo scripts included in the demos folder that show how to use DeepLy.
+DeepLy automatically supports both the free and the pro API.
+For interactive demo scripts take a look at the [demos](demos) folder.

 ## Installation